Kamosabe/streamqueue/Streaming/ApacheStorm/2-installation.md

 ## Installation

-The following installation explains how to build and run a storm cluster on a single machine.
-At the end of this chapter there will be shown a demo of the wordcount topology.
-The installation will be done on a Linux operating system especially the Linux distribution Ubuntu is beeing used.
+In this chapter there is a guide of installing storm on a single machine.
+Required tools like Apache Zookeeper and ZeroMQ are introduced and the basic commands of running a single node storm cluster are shown.
+At the end of this chapter there will be shown a demo of the wordcount topology running on a local cluster.
+The word count example will use the programming language java.
+In case of simplicity, it is necessary to use Apache Maven to automatically download dependent libraries.
+The programming language closure will be introduced in a separate chapter.
+The installation was done on the Linux operating system Ubuntu version 13.10.
+Apple OS Mac OS X is also compatible with this guid.
+But Microsoft Windows needs a posix environment with [cygwin](http://www.cygwin.com/), which comes with "a large collection of GNU and Open Source tools".
 For building a storm cluster there are depenendencies to be solved.
-The next chapters are describing the building process.
+The next chapters are describing the building process on a single machine.
+Jump to chapter *"Running in a local cluster mode"* if there is only the need to get started with a local cluster mode.

-### Apache Zookeeper
+####  Apache Zookeeper

 Zookeeper can be installed with aptitude.
 The configuration files are stored with default settings in the filesystem in the path /etc/zookeeper.
 There are no modification in terms of optimizations.
 To check if zookeeper is up and running a zookeeper client should get a connection: